Accidents happen, and the beauty of encaustic is that it can often be repaired by re-heating the wax, unlike many other mediums.

 Occasionally, if the damage isn't too bad, you can actually repair the painting without any additional materials, using natural heat, so I have left that video as a free preview and example of the video content contained within the course, if this is enough for you to repair your painting, please let me know that it was helpful, I'd love to add it as a testimonial!

 I first discovered Encaustic Wax Art in 2012, and it was love at first sight!
 I was absolutely entranced by this magical medium, and set out to learn as much about it as I possibly could.
 It touched me on a soul level like no other.
 On exhibiting my work, it seemed people were as entranced by this medium as I was, and so my teaching began.
 I've run workshops, demos, art talks and 1-1's to thousands of people over the years, from small art clubs, to The National Honey Show, and Living Crafts, helping complete beginners, who claim not to draw a straight line, through to professional artists wanting to expand their skills.
 Teenagers to grandparents.
-I am passionate about sharing this medium, which is a truly healing art form, I've seen it's therapeutic benefits time and time again.
-A breath of fresh air to blow away the cobwebs of life.
-Will you step in and discover it's magic?
+I am passionate about sharing this medium, which is a truly healing art form, I've seen it's therapeutic benefits time and time again, so, I'm on a mission to share it with as many people as I can, in a fun, friendly, and accessible way for all.

 StartSome of the variables, tools for repair & fusing (17:25)